 15. If you traveled back in time to 100 years ago, what would be your greatest struggle in living back then?

-16. What three words would you use to describe yourself?
-What three words would you use to describe each other?
+16. What five words would you use to describe yourself?
+What five words would you use to describe each other?

 17. Do human beings gravitate more towards evil or good?